Last updated on May 30, 2023

 This campaign will consist of the “Heroes” products, so we will create an asset group with only these products.
 This can be done as follows.

-Then, click on the expand button of “Listing group” and click on all products to select the custom label on which you have set the Labelizer (you can check your custom label in the Produchthero app at the Wizard).
-For us, the Labelizer is set under Custom Label 0.
+Then, click on the expand button of “Listing group” and click on all products to select the custom label on which you have set the Labelizer Strategy (you can check your custom label in the Produchthero Platform or, if you are using the former app, you can check this at the Labelizer Wizard).
+For us, the Labelizer Strategy is set under Custom Label 0.
 So, we select this custom label and then we select the “Heroes” products.

 Add extensions if you have any.
 Make sure that the extensions you add are relevant to your ad assets as these will be shown together.